An operational characterization of mutual information in algorithmic information theory: Final comments

 \begin{openq} {In Theorem~\ref{thm:comm-complexity} we establish a lower bound on how many bits Alice and Bob must communicate to agree on a common secret key.
 Our proof is valid only for communication protocols with public randomness.
 Is the same bound true for protocols with private sources of random bits?} \end{openq}

 \begin{openq} All our communication protocols are randomized.
 It is natural to ask whether we can get rid of external randomness.
 We conjecture that for $(O(\log n), O(\log n))$-stochastic tuples of inputs the protocol can be made purely deterministic (though it would require very high computational complexity), but this cannot be done in the general case.
-The proof of this fact would require a better understanding of the nature of non-stochastic objects (such as Chaitin's Omega number, \cite{chaitin1975theory}, see also \cite{shen1983concept} and \cite{suv:b:kolmenglish}). \end{openq}
+The proof of this fact would require a better understanding of the nature of non-stochastic objects (for a discussion of non-stochastic objects see \cite{shen1983concept} and \cite[Section~14.2]{suv:b:kolmenglish}). \end{openq}